Gross Rent Multiplier: A Quick Way to Compare Multifamily Property Prices

 - As a seller, you want the highest GRM possible

-- If it helps drive home the point, you might also consider it this way: gross rent multiplier indicates the number of years it would take for the rental income used in the computation to equal the property's price.
+If it helps drive home the point, you might also consider it this way: "Gross rent multiplier indicates the number of years it would take for the rental income used in the computation to equal the property's price."
+Therefore, it just makes sense that a buyer would desire less years than a seller.

 Rule of Thumb